axvr/archive/2025/atria/wiki/rationale/hosted.md

 With this freed time, I can focus language development on what I consider to be the more critical parts.
-While each platform will have design choices counter to Cella's, I believe the trade-off will be worth it.
+While each platform will have design choices counter to Atria's, I believe the trade-off will be worth it.
 Remember that not every programming language needs to completely reinvent the wheel.